HD 44594

 This star has been examined in the infrared using the Spitzer Space Telescope.
 However, no excess emission was discovered, which might otherwise have indicated the presence of a circumstellar debris disk of orbiting dust.
+Gaia Data Release 3 shows a faint companion about 7 " away.
+The companion is 9 magnitudes fainter than the G-type star with an almost-identical parallax and common proper motion.